Vradss/BUILDH3R_WORKSHOPS/Avalanche/README.md

-**Avalanche Challengue**
+# Avalanche: A Network of Networks

-Gain a high-level understanding of Avalanche's Network architecture, Subnet deployment, and potentially a Teleporter bridge deployment.
+>Gain a high-level understanding of Avalanche's Network architecture, Subnet deployment, and potentially a Teleporter bridge deployment.

-**Proof**
+### **Proof**

 1. Create mysubnet
 ![alt text](image.png)